arqtrad/archlit/article.md

 As late as 1855, he carries on the prospective ideal of art history as spiritual and technical inspiration rather than a documental trove constituting a source of aesthetic authority:

-> My attempt targeted a national thought, namely that of using these
-> examples to make other [ideas] of higher value bear fruit in the young
+"My attempt targeted a national thought, namely that of using these examples to make other [ideas] of higher value bear fruit in the young minds." [@araujoportoalegre:1856iconographiaXIX, 349]
-> minds ... [@araujoportoalegre:1855iconographiaXIX, 349]

 Araújo Porto-Alegre's effort will reach its culmination under the late-nineteenth-century generation of artists and